Ardèche: Plateau of the Coirons

-The valley of the Rhône
+Valley of the Rhône

-The Rhône corridor is very straight on the right bank which runs almost at the foot of the Vivarais plateaus, leaving tiny plains where the rivers from the Vivarais descend to the Rhône.
-Here the strong wind of the north, (known as the mistral) dominates.
-Nevertheless, the temperatures are moderated by the influence of the "Midi" to the south.
-The narrow plains are very fertile and favourable to orchards (peaches and apricots) at first and on the slopes the vines dominate.
+The Rhône corridor is very straight on the right bank, which runs almost at the foot of the Vivarais plateaus, leaving tiny plains where the rivers from the Vivarais descend to the Rhône.
+Here the strong north wind (the mistral) dominates, but temperatures are moderated by the influence of the "Midi" to the south.
+The narrow plains are very fertile and favourable to orchards (peaches and apricots).
+On the slopes the vines dominate.

-Maps of different types of agricultural products translate clearly into these five regions.
-"The true character of the Ardèche is" according to A. Siegfried, "of a slope turning towards the Mediterranean, open to the influences coming from the Midi.
-These influences climb the length of the valleys to the summit of the high plateau, which resists their passage, not letting them penetrate.
-The high and the low are thus opposed, such is the character of the Ardèche personality."

 Principal towns

 The most populous commune is Annonay; the prefecture Privas is the sixth-most populous.
 As of 2019, there are 8 communes with more than 5,000 inhabitants:

 Politics

 Departmental Council of Ardèche

 Ardèche is divided into three arrondissements.
 The President of the Departmental Council has been Olivier Amrane of The Republicans (LR) since 2021.

 Representation

 National Assembly

 The department elected three members of the National Assembly in the 2017 legislative election: